DFE-Digital/early-careers-framework/docs/source/ecf/how-to-guides.html.md

 ### View all previously submitted declarations

-Providers can view all declarations which they have submitted to date.
-They can check declaration submissions, identify if any are missing, and void or clawback those which have been submitted in error.
+View all declarations which have been submitted to date.
+Check declaration submissions, identify if any are missing, and void or clawback those which have been submitted in error.

-View all previously submitted declarations by using the endpoint:

 ```
 GET /api/v3/participant-declarations